Kreuger/firefox-css/README.md

 ## Instructions: See ![here](/Instructions.md)

-## Sources: All content is taken from [here](https://www.reddit.com/r/FirefoxCSS/).
+## Sources: All content is taken from [here](https://www.reddit.com/r/FirefoxCSS/) and [here](https://github.com/zombieFox/nightTab) .
 I claim no ownership or copyright for any of this content.